kenchirchir/Widget-presentation/README.md

-# Draggable Widget Demo 🟦
+# Draggable Widget Demo

-A simple Flutter app demonstrating the **Draggable** widget.
+The presentation was mainly about a simple Flutter app demonstrating the **Draggable** widget.
 Drag the blue box into the target area to change the target’s color.

 ## How to Run
 1. Clone the repository: